your French knitting companion

 • WS rows: Read left to right

-• In the round: Always read right to left
+• In the round: Always read right to left, because you're always on the RS

-Symbols: Each pattern defines its symbols.
-A blank square usually means "knit on RS, purl on WS."
-A dot often means "purl on RS, knit on WS."
+Symbols: Every pattern defines its own chart symbols in a legend called the chart key.
+A blank white square almost universally means "knit on RS, purl on WS."
+A dot or dash typically means "purl on RS, knit on WS."
+Beyond those two, symbols vary by designer and must be confirmed in the key.

 The Importance of Gauge

-Gauge is listed as something like: "20 stitches and 28 rows = 4 inches in stockinette stitch."
+Gauge is listed as something like: "20 stitches and 28 rows = 4 inches in stockinette stitch on US 7 (4.5mm) needles."

 If your gauge doesn't match:

-• More stitches per inch = Your fabric is tighter, your finished piece will be smaller
+• More stitches per 4 inches = Your fabric is tighter than intended; your finished piece will be smaller than stated

-• Fewer stitches per inch = Your fabric is looser, your finished piece will be larger
+• Fewer stitches per 4 inches = Your fabric is looser than intended; your finished piece will be larger than stated

 Working Through a Pattern Section